UPchieve/server/README.md

 3. `npm run seeds:copy:test` `pg_dump`s the data within your tables into `database/db_init/test_seeds.sql` so next time you bring up a fresh db container it's seeded with the new values

+To seed data used in production, see Database Updates, step 2.

 ## Test Users